A Disclosure Statement for The Center for Health & Pharmaceutical Law & Policy

 - In 2008, Roche provided $50,000 for a symposium sponsored by the Gibbons Institute of Law, Science & Technology, the Seton Hall Law Review, and the Center on "Preparing for a Pharmaceutical Response to Pandemic Influenza."

-For information on additional corporate, foundation, and government grants received by Seton Hall Law School, please visit our Corporate & Foundations Relations page.
+For information on additional corporate, foundation, and government grants received by Seton Hall Law School, please see our Recent Grants & Contributions.